ortelius/ortelius.io/content/en/blog/contributors/how-to-bake-an-ortelius-pi-part08.md

 #### DNS Configuration

-- Don't forget to configure DNS like we did in [part 2](https://ortelius.io/blog/2024/04/11/how-to-bake-an-ortelius-pi-part-2-the-preparation/)
+- Don't forget to configure DNS by adding your new nodes like we did in [part 2](https://ortelius.io/blog/2024/04/11/how-to-bake-an-ortelius-pi-part-2-the-preparation/)

 ### Microk8s Prep